CredentialEngine/Import_From_Registry/release/readme.md

 See specific details in the release [**README**](https://github.com/CredentialEngine/Import_From_Registry/blob/master/release/2024-07-12/readme.md)

 ## September 14, 2023
-We apolgize for the long delay between releases.
+We apologize for the long delay between releases.
 See specific details in the release [**README**](https://github.com/CredentialEngine/Import_From_Registry/blob/master/release/2023-09-13/readme.md)

 Added a new backup for CE_ExternalData.
 Recall that this database must always be present with the credential finder database.